• Skip to primary navigation

 Instructions

-1. Place the bowl of a stand mixer and whisk attachment in the freezer for 10-15 minutes or even overnight.
+1. Place the bowl and whisk attachment of a stand mixer in the freezer for 10-15 minutes or even overnight.
 If you need to whip up a small amount of cream, use an electric hand mixer or a hand whisk instead.
 Using a balloon whisk gives you better control of your movements and prevents overbeating.
 During summertime, it is recommended to set your mixing bowl on top of a larger container filled with cold water and ice.

 2. Take the bowl and beaters out of the freezer and dry them out.
 Pour in very cold heavy whipping cream and add scraped seeds of vanilla bean.
 Start by beating at a low speed for 30-60 seconds to aerate the cream.
-Gradually increase speed to medium-high and continue mixing until the cream almost doubles in volume.
+Gradually increase the speed to medium-high and continue mixing until the cream almost doubles in volume.

 Notes